- Viewing the Bounty Brief

 A program’s bounty brief provides all the information you need to know about the program, such as the targets, goals, and scope.
 It outlines the company’s expectations.
 You must thoroughly review the bounty brief before you start working on a program.

 The brief also sets your expectations for rewards, indicating whether you can earn cash rewards for your vulnerability reports, what the reward range would be, and the time expected for your submission to be reviewed and outcome determined.

 To view the bounty brief for a particular program, go to the Programs list.

-Click on the name of a program name to view its bounty brief.
+Click on the program name to view its bounty brief.

 The bounty brief will look like a variation of this:

 Each bounty brief differs depending on the needs of the company.
 At a minimum, it tells you the following information:

 - The company overview.

 - The targets you can test.